rudrab06/Project-on-Multi-Resolution-Time-Series-Transformer-for-Long-Term-forcasting/README.md

-# Multi-resolution Time-Series Transformer for Long-term Forecasting (MTST). [arxiv](https://arxiv.org/pdf/2311.04147.pdf)
+# Multi-resolution Time-Series Transformer for Long-term Forecasting (MTST)
 this code is the corrected version of given code, after successfully again debugging and making it adaptive with the current upgrades.